Meet the team:

 · Each half term, your child can complete a creative project.
 The range of activities can be found on their homework menu which is in the front of their blue homework book.
 Now that the children are in Year 5, they will be encouraged to take ownership of their own home learning.
 We will monitor this weekly and children who persistently are not completing it will be asked to complete it in their own time to ensure they do not fall behind or miss out academically.

 · All children are given their login information at the start of the term so that they can access the wide range of online resources available.
 We highly recommend and encourage the children to use these resources little and often particularly ixl.com.
 This website enables the children to further practise, consolidate and be challenged on an English and Maths skill they have learnt.

 We love to use Class Dojo to communicate with you at home and it is our main form of home-school communications.
 Therefore, it is extremely important to please make sure you are connected to Class Dojo and keep an eye on Class Dojo for day-to-day class and whole-school information, photos and updates of our fun learning, updates on your child's behaviour and messages from the class teacher.

-As per the Covid-19 risk assessment and changes to the start and end of the day (as outlined below), there is much less opportunity for face-to-face contact between us and yourselves.
-Therefore, it is even more important that you please use Class Dojo to communicate with your class teacher or year leader.
 A key priority of ours is the relationships between teachers and adults at home to ensure that the children are fully supported at home and at school.
 Communication is a crucial part of this process so please do not hesitate to contact your class teacher or the year leader if you have any questions, comments or worries.